George Mason University

 Research Interests

-The goal of the Computational Materials Science Center (CMaSC) is to develop new capabilities for simulation of materials using innovative algorithmic methods for high performance computing.
-A key component of our industrial development is the ability to invent and design novel materials.
+The goal of the Center for Simulation and Modeling (CSM) is to develop new capabilities for simulation of materials using innovative algorithmic methods for high performance computing.
+A key component of our industrial development is the ability to invent and design novel materials and matter in general.
 Materials research and materials processing cut across almost every sector of worldwide industry, from microelectronics to polymers, from pharmaceuticals to gels, from smart materials such as thermoelectrics to nano-structures, from metals to ceramics, from magnetic clusters to applications in the recording industry.

-More specifically the CMaSC is aimed at the development of the next generation of atomistic and quantum mechanical modeling tools for material simulation.
+More specifically the CSM is aims at the development of the next generation of atomistic and quantum mechanical modeling tools for the simulation of matter.
 A list of subjects under study are:

 • 1.
 Non-equilibrium molecular dynamics studies of heat transport in disordered binary and ternary alloys.
 Thermal conductivities.
 Thermoelectric materials.